simGeek/Project-Air-Quality-Index-Calculator/README.md

 🔹Make sure to save all the changes by saving each modified file side by side (ctrl + s).

+🔹Ctrl+Shift+P -> Reload Window (to reflect all the installed modules)

 🔹Run 'python manage.py migrate' in the VS Code terminal

-🔹Try Ctrl+Shift+P -> Reload Window (if facing problems even after installing all modules)

 🔹Run 'python manage.py runserver' in the VS Code terminal